trevinwisaksana/Soap/README.md

 </h3>

 <p align="center">
   In the light of the current pandemic, washing your hands could be a matter of life and death.
 Soap helps remind you to wash your hands frequently and more.
-Using Machine Learning, it automatically keeps track of how often you've washed your hands just by wearing the Apple Watch.
+Using Machine Learning it automatically keeps track of how often you've washed your hands using the Apple Watch.
 <p/>

 <br/>